dooman87/kolibri/README.md

 ## Http Client

-Getting JSON form HTTP endpoint and marshalling it to interface.
+Getting/sending JSON to HTTP endpoint and marshalling it to interface.
+Supporting GET and POST methods.

 ## Health Checks